Charlton Heston as Moses in ‘The Ten Commandments’ (Paramount Pictures)

 Life expectancy at birth in the 1950s was shown to be around 68 years of age for males, and slightly higher for females.
-Due to advances in preventative medicine and better quality health care, as well as free mandatory vaccinations for all Americans, life expectancy rates since the fifties have risen dramatically over the past 60 or more years to its present level of approximately 76 years of age for men, and 81 years for women.
+Due to advances in preventive medicine and better quality health care overall, as well as free mandatory vaccinations for all Americans, life expectancy rates since the fifties have risen dramatically over the past 60 or more years to its present level of approximately 76 years of age for men (on average), and 81 years for women.

 The mummification theory set forth above, then, is apparently not as farfetched as it may have seemed.

-After the plagues of Egypt have done their darnedest, and the parting of the Red Sea has saved the Hebrews from total annihilation, the actual handing down of the Commandments is pretty much a fait accompli or, more precisely, an anti-climax.
+After the plagues of Egypt have done their darnedest, and the parting of the Red Sea has saved the Hebrews from total annihilation by the Egyptians, the actual handing down of the Commandments is pretty much a fait accompli or, more precisely, an anti-climax.

 It is here, however, that producer-director DeMille happily comes into his own.
 He lets his cast of thousands loose on the set to cavort in all sorts of tempting ways, all to convince the greedy spectator of the mass degradation of the wayward Hebrews during Moses’ prolonged absence.

-At the climax, Moses appears on the summit, looking with thunderous scorn at this impressive array of sinners: “It is the sound of song and revelry.”
-Upon his descent from the mountaintop, he gives the children of Israel an apocryphal choice of life and good, and death and evil: “Those who do not live by the Law shall die by the Law.”
+At the climax, Moses appears on the summit, looking with thunderous scorn at this impressive array of sinners: “It is the sound of song and revelry,” he declares, in the understatement of the year.
+Upon his descent from the mountaintop, he gives the children of Israel an apocryphal choice of life and good, or death and evil: “Those who do not live by the Law shall die by the Law.”